A restaurant in Manhattan Beach, California has been called out for giving a dish a seemingly racist and misogynistic name.

 To this, one responded: “This is California, where Asians aren’t accepted in top prime communities like nice oceanfront towns.
 So they have to settle for second best next to it.”

-In an update, the original poster shared a screenshot of the restaurant’s response to what appears to be a direct message on Instagram.
+, the original poster shared a screenshot of the restaurant’s response to what appears to be a direct message on Instagram.
 The establishment stressed that it had no intention of offending anyone.

 “Hello, I can’t begin to express how sorry we are to have offended you with the name of this dish,” a representative opened.
 “Although our intention was just the opposite, we have obviously missed the mark and feel awful about it.”